wavestone-cdt/EDRSandblast/README.md

 enabled on a system with Credential Guard by patching the values of `g_fParameter_useLogonCredential` and `g_IsCredGuardEnabled` in memory".
-The activation of `Wdigest` will result in cleartext credentials being stored in `LSASS` memory for any new interactive logons (with out requiring a reboot of the system).
+The activation of `Wdigest` will result in cleartext credentials being stored in `LSASS` memory for any new interactive logons (without requiring a reboot of the system).
 Refer to the
 [original research blog post](https://teamhydra.blog/2020/08/25/bypassing-credential-guard/) for more details on this technique.